-Join us and participate in a production, education, and agritourism enterprise that invites the larger community to connect via our products, educational events, and short stays on farm in our rentals.
+Join us and participate in a production, education, and agritourism enterprise that invites the larger community to connect via our products, educational events, and short stays in our two farm rentals.

 We seek individuals that identify as self-driven, detail-oriented, and skilled at honest and open communication.
-While the right fit for this position has previous land-based experience, we also will support your learning and development on the farm and in agroforestry systems.
+We support your learning and development on the farm and in agroforestry systems.

 Skills & Qualifications

-• Minimum of one season experience working on a farm or equivalent experience
+Minimum of one season of experience working on another farm

-• Familiarity with machinery including tractors, chainsaws, power tools (additional safety training will occur so proficiency, not expertise, is ideal)
+Familiarity with machinery including tractors, chainsaws, and power tools (additional safety training will occur so proficiency, not expertise, is required)

-• Detail-oriented and thoughtful about keeping farm spaces and tools organized and clean
+Detail-oriented and thoughtful about keeping spaces organized and clean

-• High cleanliness standards for the farm stay rentals (even higher than person standards)!
+High cleanliness standards for the rentals - higher than personal standards!

-Unfortunately, there is no reliable public transportation to our farm.
-The closest is a bus from Ithaca twice a day 4 miles from our farm.
-It is recommended that employees have their own personal vehicles.
+There is no reliable public transportation to our farm.
+It is necessary that employees have their own personal vehicle.

 Equal Employment Opportunity Policy

 Wellspring Forest Farm provides equal employment opportunities to applicants without regard to race, color, religion, sex, national origin, age, or disability.
-This policy applies to all terms and conditions of employment, including recruiting, hiring, termination, compensation and training.
+This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.
 We prohibit any form of workplace harassment based on race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, genetic information, disability, or veteran status.

-As white land and business owners, we recognize our privilege and power on many levels and are committed to actively exploring issues with openness and honesty, with the goal of dismantling racism and discrimination in our work, business, and the larger world.
+As white people holding the deed to land still home to the Gayogo̱hó꞉nǫʼ, we recognize our privilege and power and are committed to actively exploring issues with openness and honesty, with the goal of dismantling racism and discrimination in our work, business, and the larger world.
 We encourage people of all backgrounds and races to consider applying.